 If I have braces, do I still need dental checkups every six months?

 Yes!
-In fact, it’s even more important that patients receiving orthodontic treatment visit their dentist regularly.
+In fact, it's even more important that patients receiving orthodontic treatment visit their dentist regularly.
 With braces, food may be caught in places that your toothbrush cannot reach.
-This causes bacteria to build up that can lead to cavities, gingivitis, and gum disease.
+This causes bacteria to build-up which can lead to cavities, gingivitis, and gum disease.
 Your dentist will work closely with our team to make sure that your teeth stay clean and healthy while wearing braces.

 Do I need to brush my teeth more often if I have braces?

 With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth healthy and clean.
 Brushing regularly will help remove any food that may be caught between braces.
 You should also floss daily to get in between your braces where your brush is not able to reach.
 Our team will show you how to properly brush and floss once your braces are placed.